Modern slavery statement

 Johnson Matthey supports, and expects all our suppliers to support, the principles defined within the International Labour Organization Core Conventions, the United Nations ('UN') Global Compact and the UN Guiding Principles on Business and Human Rights.
 Following Royal Assent of the Modern Slavery Act on 26 March 2015, Johnson Matthey has worked to improve its approach to tackling modern slavery and increasing supply chain accountability.

-Our Modern Slavery Act Statement sets out how we are acting on this important issue and our plans to build on those actions going forward.
+Our Modern Slavery and Human Trafficking Transparency Statement sets out how we are acting on this important issue and our plans to build on those actions going forward.